omsf/joint-demo/script.md

 _pause_

-8:10
+7:30

 Next, I want to dig deeper into some of these tools we've talked about so far in our HTS pipeline, and then finish up with a few examples of other use cases enabled by OpenFF force fields and infrastructure.

-Earlier I mentioned that we could use an OpenFold-predicted structure as the starting point, but we're holding off until that's fully released.
-I do have a pre-production result to share here, one that co-folds MCL1 with a ligand not in our data set.
-If we superimpose the prediction on top of a structure from the protein data bank, we see excellent agreement with the crystallographic result.

 _show OpenFold 3 prediction cell_

 Let's have a closer look at the ADMET predictions.
 You may have noticed we ran models for 4 different CYPs and only looked at one.
-Let's now have a look at predicted p values for each of these ligands with each anti-target.
+Let's now have a look at predicted pIC50 values for each of these ligands with each anti-target.

 _run plotting cell_